rfetick/Kalman/README.md

 ### Motivation

-Other Kalman libraries already exist for Arduino, but so far I have only seen filters applyied to independent scalars.
+Other Kalman libraries already exist for Arduino, but so far I have only seen filters applied to independent scalars.
 The matricial implementation of this project allows to use the full power of the Kalman filter to coupled variables.
+It allows to merge measurements from multiple sensors such as accelerometers, GPS, ultrasound (distance) or pressure (altitude) sensors...

+This library is adapted to your most sophisticated projects.
+In order to use it you need some knowledge about matrix formalism and be able to write (or find on internet) the actual state equations of your system.

 ### Equations